-Data users may also use standard errors to perform hypothesis testing, a procedure for distinguishing between population parameters using sample estimates.
-A common type of hypothesis is that the population parameters are different.
+Standard errors may be used to perform hypothesis testing.
+This is a procedure for distinguishing between population parameters using sample estimates.
+The most common type of hypothesis is that the population parameters are different.
 An example of this would be comparing the proportion of male everyday smokers to the proportion of female everyday smokers.

-One can perform tests at various levels of significance, where a significance level of a test is the probability of concluding that the characteristics are different when, in fact, they are the same.
-To conclude that two parameters are different at the 0.10 level of significance, for example, the absolute value of the estimated difference between characteristics must be greater than or equal to 1.645 times the standard error of the difference.
+Tests can be performed at various levels of significance.
+A significance level is the probability of concluding that the characteristics are different when, in fact, they are the same.
+For example, to conclude that two parameters are different at the 0.10 level of significance, the absolute value of the estimated difference between characteristics must be greater than or equal to 1.645 times the standard error of the difference.